coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Switching between Ltac languages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend using the :opt:`Default Proof Mode` option to switch between tactic
+We recommend using the :opt:`Default Proof Mode` option or the :cmd:`Proof Mode`
-languages with a proof-based granularity.
-This allows to incrementally port
+command to switch between tactic languages.
+The option has proof-level
+granularity while the command has :term:`sentence`-level granularity.
+This
-the proof scripts.
+allows incrementally porting proof scripts.

 Transition from Ltac1
 ---------------------